 Intolerance based on religion

 Freedom of religion and religious tolerance are basic values present in every European country, yet acts of discrimination based on religion have not yet disappeared.
 Religious intolerance is often linked with racism and xenophobia – particularly with Antisemitism and Islamophobia.
 Whereas in the past Europe was characterised by conflicts between, and discrimination of Protestant or Catholic Christians, Roman and Eastern Orthodox or "official" churches and dissenting groups, today the political differences among Christian denominations have become far less important.
 At the same time many religious communities in minority positions continue to thrive across Europe, including Baha'is, Buddhists, Christians, Hindus, Jews, Muslims and Rastafarians.
 This growing religious diversity is often ignored, as well as those millions of Europeans who are not religious.

-Religious intolerance and discrimination are often linked with racism and xenophobia and, therefore, tend to involve multiple discrimination.
+Religious intolerance is often linked with racism and xenophobia – particularly with antisemitism and Islamophobia, leading thus to multiple and intersectional discrimination.

 Question: What minority religions exist in your country?